schorschii/OCO-Server/docs/Server-Installation.md

 # OCO: Server Installation

 ## Basic Setup
-0. Install PHP 7.x (with PHP-DOM module), MySQL/MariaDB and a web sever of your choice (Apache recommended).
+0. Install PHP 7.x (with PHP-DOM module), MySQL/MariaDB and Apache2 on a Linux server (Debian recommended).
    ```
    apt install php php-dom mariadb-server apache2 libapache2-mod-php
    ```
+1. Download the [latest release](https://github.com/schorschii/oco-server/releases) and copy/extract all files into `/srv/www/oco`.
-1. Configure your Apache webserver
+2. Configure your Apache webserver
+   - configure your web sever to use the `/srv/www/oco/frontend` directory as webroot
-   - make sure that in your Apache config `AllowOverride All` is set (for at least the OCO directory `/var/www/oco`) so that the `.htaccess` files work
+   - make sure that `AllowOverride All` is set (for the frontend directory `/srv/www/oco/frontend`) so that the `.htaccess` files work
    - make sure that the `rewrite` module is installed and enabled
      ```
      a2enmod rewrite
      service apache2 restart
      ```
-2. Download the [latest release](https://github.com/schorschii/oco-server/releases), copy all files into `/var/www/oco` and configure your web sever to use the `frontend` directory as webroot.
 3. Import the database schema (including all schema upgrades, `/sql/*.sql`) into an empty database.
    ```
    root@ocoserver:/# mysql